-He begins with scientific facts, which is comprised of genetics, health issues, and the huge influence of environmental factors.
-For patients, this type of approach sets them at ease, for what they perceive as their imperfections is seen by Dr. Prasad as their unique characteristic beauty that can be enhanced with a skilled and experienced touch.
+He begins with scientific facts, which are genetics, health issues, and the huge influence of environmental factors.
+For patients, this type of approach sets them at ease, for what they perceive as their imperfections are seen by Dr. Prasad as their unique characteristic beauty that can be enhanced with a skilled and experienced touch.

 More often than not, patients assume that aggressive treatments like surgery are the way to maintain or regain their intrinsic youth and beauty.
 However, Dr. Prasad, when fully aware of the patient’s problem, will only recommend the most beneficial option—which may or may not include surgery.
 In the case of wrinkles on the facial area, Botox® is often the better or only option when compared to surgery.

-Botox is a liquid injected into the patient’s facial muscles.
-The main focus of this treatment is to zero in on muscles that make repetitive contractions or movements, like those in the forehead (occipitofrontalis muscles that encompass the entire width of forehead), those that cause vertical wrinkles between eyebrows and the nose (corrugator supercili muscles,) and those that cause wrinkles on the nose (procerus muscle.)
+Botox® is a liquid injected into the patient’s facial muscles.
+The main focus of this treatment is to zero in on muscles that make repetitive contractions or movements, like those in the forehead (occipitofrontalis muscles that encompass the entire width of the forehead), those that cause vertical wrinkles between the eyebrows and the nose (corrugator supercili muscles,) and those that cause wrinkles on the nose (procerus muscle.)

 It was discovered centuries ago as part of a bacterium found in ham and sausage.
 It is a fact that this bacterium, which German scientist Van Emengem named Bacillusbotolinium (derived from the Latin word botolus meaning “sausage”) causes paralysis, extreme twitching, and even death, to name a few.

 Botulinum toxic type A, also known as Botox® Cosmetic, is a safer derivative of this bacterium, used to minimize wrinkles through the careful and exact paralysis of facial muscles.